cs79/randomcoin/docs/design_pattern_decisions.md

 * A call to `pegOut` which would drain the contract of its balance (thus breaking the peg) will trip the automatic circuit breaker (`equitableDestruct`), which will change the state from `Active` to `Liquidating` (`pegOut` can only be called in the `Active` state)
 * A call to `pegIn` when the contract is in the `Liquidating` state can reset the state to `Funding`, **if** the `blockWaitTime` has elapsed (giving RDC holders time to cash out their RDC for an equitable share of the ETH held by the contract if they wish to do so)

-The lattermost bullet also illustrates the use of an "autodeprecation" style pattern: the requirement that the contract remain in the `Liquidating` state will automatically deprecate after `blockWaitTime` has elapsed following the event which initially triggered the liquidation.
+The lattermost bullet also illustrates the use of an "autodeprecation" or "speed bump" style pattern: the requirement that the contract remain in the `Liquidating` state will automatically deprecate after `blockWaitTime` has elapsed (i.e. the speed bump) following the event which initially triggered the liquidation.

 ## Ownership